Coliving in Madrid

 Name Avg.
 Price/m Coliving Type Coworking Community Manager Reviews

-Urban Campus Avenida América, Madrid Coliving 5.0 (2)
+Urban Campus Avenida América, Madrid Coliving Social 5.0 (2)

-Urban Campus Malasaña, Madrid Coliving SOCIAL 4.5 (18)
+Urban Campus Malasaña, Madrid Coliving Apartments 4.5 (18)

-Homiii - Coliving en Madrid para estudiantes y jóvenes profesionales €800 SHARED_FLAT NO_MANAGER 4.3 (215)
+Homiii - Coliving en Madrid para estudiantes y jóvenes profesionales €800 Shared Flat No community manager 4.3 (215)

 Coliving in Madrid typically costs between €650 and €1,300 per month, all-inclusive.
 Entry-level shared apartments start from around €650/m, while premium spaces with dedicated coworking areas, community events, and full services range from €1,000–€1,300/m.
 Prices include WiFi, all utilities, and weekly common-area cleaning.